behnamnikbakht/CPSC-67101/README.md

 For happiness, if we consider {enthusiasm, love, happiness, fun, relief} in one class, it will result in 45% of accuracy.

 To know what should be done, first we should find how this library (and some similar libraries) work.
-Because of the fact that there isn't a specific framework to combine multiple issues like TFIDF, n-gram, Similarity, Stemming, Classification and so on, I consider this model to pursue.
+Because there isn't a specific framework to combine multiple issues like TFIDF, n-gram, Similarity, Stemming, Classification and so on, I consider this model to pursue.

 The flow is as follows:

 ### Preparation
 Removing stop words and redundant characters except emoji characters.
+For example, for text `I am happy`, the tokens are `['i', 'am', 'happy']` and after stop-words removal, it will be `['happy']`.

 #### Stemming
 This is to reduce words to their structural roots.
 For example, both two words {book, books} will turn into “book”.
 Most of the well-known facilities in this part are based on statistical analysis without considering the meaning of words.
-For example, considering the PorterStemmer in nltk library, following transforms are applied:
+For example, considering the PorterStemmer in [NLTK](https://www.nltk.org/) library, following transforms are applied:
 ```
 Homes → home
 Winning → win